What Belvoir does

 - Housing market reopened earlier than expected

-- Expects swift recovery in letting market
+- Seen swift recovery in lettings market